ubernostrum/django-registration/docs/forms.rst

       means that usernames containing non-ASCII word characters are only permitted when using Python 3.

-   The validation error for mismatched passwords is attached to the ``password2`` field.
-This is a backwards-incompatible change from django-registration 1.0.

    .. note:: **Validation of usernames**

+      Because it's a subclass of Django's
+      :class:`~django.contrib.auth.forms.UserCreationForm`,
-      Because it's a subclass of Django's ``UserCreationForm``, ``RegistrationForm`` will inherit the base validation defined by Django.
-It also adds a custom ``clean()`` method which applies one custom validator:
+      :class:`RegistrationForm` will inherit the base validation
+      defined by Django.
+It also adds a custom :meth:`~django.forms.Form.clean()` method which applies one
+      custom validator:
       :class:`~django_registration.validators.ReservedNameValidator`.
+See
-See the
+      the documentation for
+      :class:`~django_registration.validators.ReservedNameValidator`
-      documentation for ``ReservedNameValidator`` for notes on why it exists and how to customize its behavior.
+      for notes on why it exists and how to customize its behavior.

 .. class:: RegistrationFormTermsOfService